-The Literacy Coordinating Council (LCC) was established on November 25, 1991 under Republic Act (RA) No. 71651 which mandated the LCC to act as the primary agency that would spearhead the formulation of policies and programs to eradicate illiteracy in the country.
-Almost two decades later on May 27, 2010, RA 101222 was enacted to strengthen the LCC by adding to its functions the following: (1) engagement of services, expertise and resources for the cooperation, assistance, and support of appropriate government agencies or NGOs involved in literacy; (2) formulation of policies towards maximizing public and private sector support and involvement on literacy endeavors; and (3) proposing measures on how to organize and strengthen support structures for literacy at the regional, provincial, city, municipal and barangay levels.
+The Literacy Coordinating Council (LCC) was established on November 25, 1991 under Republic Act (R.A.)
+No. 71651 which mandates the LCC to act as the primary agency that would spearhead the formulation of policies and programs to eradicate illiteracy in the country.
+Almost two decades later on May 27, 2010, R.A.
+No. 101222 was enacted to strengthen the LCC by adding to its functions the following: (1) engagement of services, expertise and resources for the cooperation, assistance, and support of appropriate government agencies or NGOs involved in literacy; (2) formulation of policies towards maximizing public and private sector support and involvement on literacy endeavors; and (3) proposing measures on how to organize and strengthen support structures for literacy at the regional, provincial, city, municipal and barangay levels.

-&lt;sup>1 Otherwise known as "An Act Creating the Literacy Coordinating Council, Defining its Powers and Functions, Appropriating Funds Therefor, and for Other Purposes"
+1 Otherwise known as "An Act Creating the Literacy Coordinating Council, Defining its Powers and Functions, Appropriating Funds Therefor, and for Other Purposes"

-&lt;sup>2 Otherwise known as "An Act Strengthening the Literacy Coordinating Council by Amending Republic Act No. 7165, otherwise known as 'An Act Creating the Literacy Coordinating Council, Defining Its Powers and Functions, Appropriating Funds Therefor and for Other Purposes'"
+2 Otherwise known as "An Act Strengthening the Literacy Coordinating Council by Amending Republic Act No. 7165, otherwise known as 'An Act Creating the Literacy Coordinating Council, Defining Its Powers and Functions, Appropriating Funds Therefor and for Other Purposes'"

-Despite these enactments, however, the latest numbers from the Philippine Statistics Authority show that the universalization of literacy in the country has not been achieved despite three decades since the enactment of RA 7165.
+Notwithstanding these enactments, however, the latest numbers from the Philippine Statistics Authority show that the universalization of literacy in the country has not been achieved despite three decades since the enactment of R.A.
+No. 7165.
 Based on the 2019 Functional Literacy, Education and Mass Media Survey (FLEMMS), 6 out of every 100 Filipinos 5 years old and over are still not basically literate.
-This translates to 6 million Filipinos who cannot read or write, with understanding, simple messages.
+This translates to 6.1 million Filipinos who cannot read or write, with understanding, simple messages.
 In the same year, about 8 percent of Filipinos aged 10 to 64 years old were functionally illiterate.
-Meaning 6.7 million Filipinos in this age group do not possess the skills to participate fully and efficiently in daily activities that require a reasonable capability of communicating through a written language.
-It is noted that apart from literacy concerns, issues on the decline in the quality of education in the country, observed by the Congressional Commission on Education (EDCOM) thirty years ago, also continue on to this day.
+This means that 6.8 million Filipinos in this age group do not possess the skills to participate fully and efficiently in daily activities that require a reasonable capability of communicating through a written language.
+Apart from these literacy concerns, issues on the decline in the quality of education in the country, observed by the Congressional Commission on Education (EDCOM) thirty years ago, also continue on to this day.3